Matthew Gross

 Statuses

 Fascinated by extreme weather!
-(I post fantasy hour model runs for entertainment, not to forecast.
-If it's beyond Day 7, it's probably not a legitimate threat.)
+(If I post fantasy hour model runs beyond Day 7, it's for entertainment and learning purposes, not to forecast.)

 Westerly, Rhode Island